 Connect Your rippled to a Parallel Network

-Ripple hosts alternative test and development networks for developers to test their apps on the latest non-production version of the XRP Ledger (Testnet) or to test and experiment with features on the latest beta version (Devnet).
+Various alternative test and development networks exist for developers to test their apps or experiment with features without risking real money.
 The funds used on these networks are not real funds and are intended for testing only.
 You can connect your

 To connect your